 “Ron, your biggest mistake was following your will in your life and not mine.”

 Point made.
 Point accepted.
 I had no more questions.
-And, God apparently had nothing else to say.
+And God apparently had nothing else to say at the moment.

-The truth is many had seen what God was doing in my life – including my wife, but I had ignored them – continually replying we are all “called to ministry”.
-I resisted the surrender to vocational ministry for many years.
+The truth is many had seen what God was doing in my life – including my wife, but I had ignored them continually replying we are all “called to ministry” – which I still believe is true.
+But I resisted the surrender to vocational ministry for many years.